 Biosecurity: The laboratory operates at BSL3 containment level and delegates will be expected to adhere to tight biosecurity regulations, including a strict three day quarantine period and a shower upon exiting the laboratories daily.
 Further information will be provided.

-Application deadline: 26 June 2020 (please note that places are limited).
+Application deadline: TBC (please note that places will be limited).

 Course pre requisites